Paul85033/Trading-bot/readme.md

-Simple Binance Trading Bot using Streamlit for frontend.
+Simple Binance Trading Bot with Streamlit for frontend.

 Run with streamlit run main.py.